loky13297/paperflite_task_UI/README.md

 2. Search filter: Users can filter conversations based on the conversation name.
 3. Dynamic content: Clicking on a conversation card dynamically updates the data in the right column.

+Note: You can check all the above functionalities i have done working logics.

 Global state management is handled using Redux Toolkit.

 ## Installation